What is vanadium?

 Vanadium in the forms of vanadyl sulfate and sodium metavanadate in the doses 250 mg/day (more than 100 times higher than the Tolerable Upper Intake Level (UL), and hence possibly toxic , has been used to treat diabetes type I , since it can mimic insulin, but only a mild beneficial effects have been observed .

-Some animal studies have shown that vanadium, like insulin, can promote amino acid transport into the cells, but various studies in humans have not confirmed any increase of the muscle mass or athletic endurance after taking vanadium supplements .
+Some animal studies have shown that vanadium, like insulin, can promote amino acid transport into the cells, but various studies in humans have not confirmed any increase of the muscle mass or athletic endurance after taking vanadium supplements, find the best chiropractors in san diego near me. .

 Vanadium Safety: Side Effects, Toxicity